Hurstbridge, Victoria

-Hurstbridge is a town in Victoria, Australia, 28 km north-east of the Melbourne City Centre, located within the Shire of Nillumbik local government area.
+Hurstbridge is a town and suburb in Victoria, Australia, 28 km north-east of the Melbourne CBD, located within the Shire of Nillumbik local government area.
 Hurstbridge recorded a population of 3,554 at the 2021 census.

 Hurstbridge lies between Wattle Glen to the south, Arthur's Creek to the north and Panton Hill to the east.

 History

 Before colonisation, the land around Hurstbridge was occupied by the Wurundjeri-Willam clan, an Aboriginal Australian people of the Woiwurrung language group.
 The Wurundjeri-Willam clan were part of the larger Kulin alliance.

 Hurstbridge was first settled by colonists in 1842 by Cornelius Haley, a grazier.
 The area was originally known as Upper Diamond Creek, or Allwood, after the homestead built there on Haley's selection.
 The town was renamed in 1924.
 The town's current name is from the Hurst family.
 Henry Hurst worked for Haley, and in 1857 was joined by his father Robert, mother, and siblings.
 The Hursts took over from Haley and built the first log bridge across the Diamond Creek, upstream from the present Monash Bridge, in 1858.
 In 1866, Henry Hurst was fatally wounded by a bushranger, Robert Bourke.
 The latter was captured and tied to a wheel of a wagon under a tree (now known as Bourke's Tree) until troopers from nearby St Andrews (formerly Queenstown) arrived.
 Bourke was tried and found guilty of the murder and was later hanged.

 For many years the area was characterised by orchards and nurseries, and in 1912 a railway line was extended to Hurstbridge to transport fruit to Melbourne.
 As a result of this rail connection, a settlement started developing near the bridge.
 A post office was opened in 1912 and the current single-lane bridge, designed by Sir John Monash, was completed in 1918.
 The township was originally known as Hurst's Bridge until 1915, and then as Hurst Bridge until about 1954.
 Further development of the town occurred in the Post-War years, and electricity was connected in 1957.

 The artist Albert Tucker moved to a 5 acre property in Hurstbridge in the 1960s, where he lived for many years.
 A series of paintings from the time depict the natural bushland around his property.